-Consistency with the General Plan / Santa Clara Station Focus Area allow for a mixed use, high density residential development that maximizes residential development within walking distance of the Santa Clara Depot Station within the Santa Clara Station Focus Area.
+The project includes a GPA to change the General Plan land use designation for the site from Santa Clara Station High Density Residential (37-50 du/acre) to Santa Clara Station Very High Density Residential (51-100 du/acre) and to amend Figure 5.4-4 of the General Plan text to clarify the applicable density.
+The intent of these changes is to allow for a mixed use, high density residential development that maximizes residential development within walking distance of the Santa Clara Depot Station within the Santa Clara Station Focus Area.
 The General Plan change is required in order to increase the allowable density to a range that accommodates the proposed project density (61.7 DU per acre).
 The General Plan's Very High Density Residential designation allows for the following density and uses: